-Staff believes that changing the land use at this time can be supported as providing for a needed housing type and not necessarily compromising the commercial land needs of the City by converting HOC land to a different use.
-Therefore, the Planning and Housing Department recommends that the proposed land use change to add high density residential can be found to be consistent with the goals of the Land Use Policy Plan and recommends Alternative #1 be forwarded to the City Council for consideration in the LUPP Amendment.
+Staff believes that changing the land use at this time can be supported because it will provide a needed housing type and not necessarily compromising the commercial land needs of the City by converting HOC land to a different use.
+Therefore, the recommendation of the City Manager is to adopt Alternative #1, retaining the Highway-Oriented LUPP designation along the South Duff Avenue frontage and designating the remainder as High Density Residential.